https-rahul/kafka-producer/README.md

 ## Project Structure

 - **controller**: Contains the REST controllers for handling HTTP requests.
-  - `HomeController`: Handles general requests.
+  - `HomeController`: Handles '/' requests.
   - `KafkaController`: Provides endpoints for sending messages to Kafka.

 - **model**: Contains the data model for the application.